 Saint Mary’s Core Curriculum

-The Core Curriculum consists of skills, knowledge, and values that provide the foundation of student learning at Saint Mary’s College.
-It is an intentional, developmental, and integrated program of study designed to educate students in three broad intellectual areas: Habits of Mind, Pathways to Knowledge, and Engaging the World.
+The Core Curriculum consists of skills, knowledge, and values that provide the foundation of undergraduate student learning at Saint Mary’s College.
+It is an intentional, developmental, and integrated program of study in four broad intellectual areas: Habits of Mind, Pathways to Knowledge, Theological Understanding, and Engaging the World.

 Habits of Mind: Fundamental to a liberal arts education are the habits of mind that prepare students for a lifetime of learning and critical engagement with the world.
-Beginning in their Collegiate Seminar and Composition courses, and continuing in their major and throughout the curriculum, students develop their skills in Critical Thinking, Shared Inquiry, Written & Oral Communication, and Information Evaluation & Research Practices.
+A trajectory of developmental learning begins in the first-year writing, and continues through January Term and Collegiate Seminar courses.
+The Habits of Mind curriculum serves as a foundation for developing students’ skills in Critical Thinking, Shared Inquiry, Written & Oral Communication, and Critical Thinking & Research Practices.

 Pathways to Knowledge: An understanding of the diverse ways that humans encounter and explain the world is a central component of a liberal arts education.
-Through specially designated courses in the disciplines, the SMC Core assures that students will tread the most important pathways to knowledge: Artistic Understanding, Theological Understanding, Mathematical & Scientific Understanding, and Social, Historical & Cultural Understanding.
+Through specially designated courses in the disciplines, the SMC Core assures that students will tread the most important pathways to knowledge: Math, Science, Social Science, Arts and Humanities, and Second Language Proficiency.

 Since 1941, Collegiate Seminar has been central to the undergraduate experience at Saint Mary’s College.
 The program, revised and renewed over time, seeks to engage Saint Mary’s students in a critical and collaborative encounter with the world of ideas, as expressed in great and challenging texts of the Western tradition, considering those texts in dialogue with texts and ideas from other traditions.
 Attending to the dialogue among writers and traditions, students take part in the Great Conversation.
 The program seeks to help them develop as curious, thoughtful members of an intellectual community, able to think clearly, critically, and collaboratively, and to articulate their ideas effectively in speech and writing - powers that will serve them for the rest of their lives.